 Ensemble, band, and orchestral trumpet performances in concert halls, theaters, colleges and universities have been throughout the continental U.S. and Alaska, including Carnegie Hall, Weill Recital Hall, Merkin Concert Hall, Alice Tully Hall, and the Film Society of Lincoln Center, Madison Square Garden, Ravinia Festival, DAR Constitution Hall, Andrews Air Force Base, Arlington National Cemetery, Kennedy Center, and the White House.
 European sites include Brucknerhaus in Austria, and the 1992 World Expo in Seville, Spain.
 Local venues in New Jersey include Newark Museum, Papermill Playhouse, William Carlos Williams Center, Community Theater in Morristown, Morris Museum, Shanghai Jazz in Madison, Drew University, Fairleigh Dickinson University, College of Saint Elizabeth, and many houses of worship.

 At CCM, Dr.Gradone uses computer-assisted classroom instruction via an integrated touch-sensitive SmartBoard in tandem with Sibelius software and music writing and performance programs.
 He strives to explain and illustrate complex music concepts in simple terms and language through analogy and metaphor.
-Over the years, he has taught classes in all brass instruments, piano, music history, American music, jazz history, electronic music, aural comprehension, basic musicianship, music theory, and jazz ensemble.
-He is honored to share his wide experience connecting learning with life in his classes and with his illustrious colleagues in the Music Department.
+Over the years, he has taught classes in all brass instruments, piano, music history, American music, jazz history, world music, electronic music, aural comprehension, basic musicianship, music theory, and jazz ensemble.
+He is honored to share his wide experience connecting learning with life in his classes and with his illustrious colleagues in the Music, Dance, and Performing Arts Department.